DKFletcher/The-Selector/README.md

-Branch made to look at constraint conflicts generated when image picker is called for the first time.
+Insturctions Branch

+Additional item to tabBar which will provide contextualised instructions depending on where in the app the instruction was called.